Last Updated on February 23, 2021

 As a sales professional, your goal is to close these deals in a way that satisfies the customer, while working within your company’s pricing constraints.

-Some companies are very happy to issue discounts.
+Some organizations are very happy to entertain the discount request.
 In some cases, on their own timeline (ie. once or twice a year sale, regular discounts and promotions, etc.).
-In other cases, companies discount as needed to close a specific deal, or based on the unique terms and size of the deal.
+In other cases, organizations discount as needed to close a specific deal, or based on the unique terms and size of the deal at a specific price range.

 And of course, some companies refuse to offer discounts of any kind, preferring to set a price-tag that prospects understand to be firm and equal for all.

-Regardless, sales professionals should be prepared for discount requests.
-And they should have responses ready that will help the negotiation end where everyone is content with the outcome.
+Regardless, sales professionals should be prepared for price reduction requests along the sales process.
+And they should have a response ready that will help the negotiation end where everyone is content with the outcome.

-Here are 7 effective responses when prospects ask for a discount.
+Here are 7 effective responses when prospects ask for a discount on prices.

-1. Explain how you offer more value than other options
+1. Explain how you offer more value than other solutions

-Oftentimes prospects ask for a discount because they think that they can get a better price somewhere else.
-Unless you’re literally talking about the exact same item, chances are there’s actually a lot that separates your product or service from someone else’s.
+Oftentimes prospects ask for a discount because they think that they can get a better value exchange somewhere else.
+Unless you’re literally talking about the exact same products or services, chances are there’s actually a lot that separates your product or service from someone else’s, specially when it comes to solving pain points.

-This is your opportunity to set the record straight.
+This is your opportunity to set the record straight and showcase true value of your products.

 Your product may be of higher quality.
 You may offer functionality others don’t offer.
 Or your training is superior.
 Or your guarantee is stronger.
-You fulfill faster.
-Your platform is easier to use.
+You fulfill expectations faster.
+Your platform has a superior user experience.

 Your best weapon to avoid discounting, is knowing your competitive environment and being able to show prospects how much more value you offer them.